-2.4.8 Institute Graduate Curriculum Committee
+2.6.8 Institute Graduate Curriculum Committee

-The Committee shall be composed of representatives of the Administration, the Academic Faculty, and the Students.
+The Institute Graduate Curriculum Committee shall be composed of representatives of the Administration, the Academic Faculty, and the Students.

-The Administration shall be represented by the Vice-Provost for Undergraduate Education and the Dean of Students.
-The Registrar shall be the Secretary.
+The Administration shall be represented by the Vice-Provost for Graduate Education and Faculty Affairs and by the Registrar who shall be Secretary.

-The Academic Faculty shall be represented by members elected by the Academic Faculty from the Corps of Instruction who are not Administrators, determined as follows:
+The Academic Faculty shall be represented by members elected by the Academic Faculty from tenured or tenure-track Faculty members who are not Administrators, determined as follows: